 If you surround yourself with courageous people, courage is normal.

-To find the courage to leave a toxic situation you only need the right strategies.
+Finding the courage to leave a toxic situation starts with the right strategies.